Mobile Home Roofing in 2024: A Wholesome Guide

 Ventilation

-Proper ventilation is crucial to prevent moisture buildup in the roof cavity, which can lead to mold and structural damage.
-Vents are often installed along the eaves and at the ridge of the roof to allow for air circulation.
+Proper ventilation is crucial to prevent moisture buildup in the roof cavity, which can lead to mould and structural damage.
+Vents are often installed along the eaves and the roof’s ridge to allow air circulation.

 Maintenance Access